 • Advocate for specific GCF funding windows for CSOs, e.g., a Small Grant Facility.

 • Support Southern partners with capacity building on GCF modalities to strengthen access.

 • Encourage and enable the engagement of CSOs in GCF country programming, readiness initiatives, and national adaptation planning processes supported by GCF.

 • As a CSO, take an informed and strategic decision before entering the accreditation process to become an Implementing Entity.

 • As a financially strong CSO, set up a specific technical and financial programme to support partners in the Global South to design transformative climate-ambitious projects with clear co-benefits for the sustainable development of vulnerable communities for submission to the GCF.

-Following the launch of the paper, an online seminar will take place on May 5th to present the findings of the report.
-More details are available here and in the flyer below.
+An online seminar was organised on 5 May 2021 to present the findings of the report.
+More details are available here and in this flyer.

 The study was commissioned by CIDSE to Thomas Hirsch, Climate & Development Advice

 Contact: Lydia Machaka, CIDSE Climate Justice and Energy Officer, Machaka(at)cidse.org

 This study was co-funded by the European Union.